sedc-codecademy/skwd9-04-ajs/G1/class02/CreditorDebtor/README.md

-Create interactive UI for the CreditorDeptor exercise
+Create interactive UI for the CreditorDebtor exercise.